aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 IAM roles, users or groups which need to be able to work with delivery streams should be granted IAM permissions.

-Any object that implements the `IGrantable` interface (ie., has an associated principal) can be granted permissions to a delivery stream by calling:
+Any object that implements the `IGrantable` interface (i.e., has an associated principal) can be granted permissions to a delivery stream by calling:

 * `grantPutRecords(principal)` - grants the principal the ability to put records onto the